robschuldt/lightroom_negative_lab_plugin/README.md

 All corrections are clamped per frame so nothing swings too hard.
 Tune everything in `analyzer.py` — `STRENGTH` scales the whole effect at once.

+## Film stock profiles

+Every film stock has its own character, so the optimizer adapts to it.
+Each stock has a profile in `film_profiles.py` that modulates the response — e.g. Portra stays warm and soft, Ektar gets a touch punchier with no extra saturation, slide film holds contrast back and protects highlights, and black & white skips all color work.

+You tag the stock once per roll.
+The plugin adds a **Film Stock** field to Lightroom;
+the first time you run Optimize on untagged frames it asks you to pick one and saves it to those frames.
+There is no reliable way to auto-detect the exact stock from a converted positive, so tagging is the dependable path — though `suggest_family()` can guess a broad family (warm negative / saturated / slide / B&W) from the image stats.

+To add a stock, add an entry to `PROFILES` in `film_profiles.py` and the matching `values` lists in `FilmStockMetadata.lua` and `OptimizeNegative.lua`.

+### Obscure stocks (on-demand lookup)

+For a stock that isn't in the built-in list, type its name in the **"...or type an obscure stock to look up"** box in the optimize dialog (it's stored under the photo's *Film Stock (custom name)* field).
+The server then looks up that stock's character via `film_lookup.py` and synthesizes a profile in the same schema, caching the result in `learned_profiles.json` so it's only looked up once.

+The lookup backend queries an LLM that knows film characteristics, so it needs a network connection and `ANTHROPIC_API_KEY` set in the server's environment.
+Optional env vars: `NLP_LOOKUP_MODEL` to pick the model.
+Raw lookup output is whitelisted and clamped to safe ranges before use, and `learned_profiles.json` is plain JSON you can hand-edit.
+With no key or network, unknown stocks simply fall back to a generic profile — nothing breaks.

 ## Setup

 ### 1. The local server (Python 3.9+)